 The federal government takes drug conspiracy charges very seriously.
 As a result, the penalties for committing drug conspiracy crimes have become increasingly serious as the so-called “War on Drugs” has grown.
-In an effort to get drug dealers off the streets for good, mandatory sentences have been enacted to make sure that anyone convicted of committing a drug conspiracy crime will spend time in federal prison, without exception.
+In an effort to get drug dealers off the streets for good, mandatory sentences have been enacted in drug conspiracy cases to make sure that anyone convicted of committing a drug conspiracy crime will spend time in federal prison, without exception.

 If you are facing drug conspiracy charges, you will be fighting a difficult battle against a legal system that has been intentionally set up in favor of the prosecutor.
 Your best defense against these harsh federal laws is a skilled and experienced criminal defense attorney who can represent you and fight for your rights.

 - What Are Federal Drug Conspiracy Charges?

 - Work with a skilled federal drug crime defense attorney